zerodogg/goldenpod/README.md

 those.

 Information on how to configure goldenpod can be found in the manpage.
-If GoldenPod is installed globally on your system just type "man goldenpod", if not then type either "man ./goldenpod.1" or "perldoc ./goldenpod".
+If GoldenPod is installed globally on your system just type `man goldenpod`, if not then type either `man ./goldenpod.1` or `perldoc ./goldenpod`.

 ## Bug reports